benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Decompiling/description.md

 Decompiling
 ----------
-We found this program on Meredith Mally's computer and wish to know what its purpose was.
-Please decompile it and provide working source code in C.
+One of our developers has lost his source code to his most recent project.
+Please decompile the .exe file and submit working source code below.